cortex-js/cortexjs.io/src/_pages/mathlive-reference-commands.md

 </div>

-Internally, Mathlive uses the non-standard `\mleft` and `\mright` command.
+Internally, MathLive uses the non-standard `\mleft` and `\mright` command.
 These commands are use to indicate some delimiters that have been automatically converted to "smart" delimiters when the `smartFence` option is on.
-However, because they are not standard Latex commands, they may not be recognized by other Latex-compatible software.
+However, because they are not standard LaTeX commands, they may not be recognized by other LaTeX-compatible software.
 When exporting using the `latex-expanded` format, or when using the clipboard, those commands are automatically removed.{.notice--warning}

 The left and right delimiters do not have to match: